Zheng261/CrabitatResearch/README.md

 D) CompiledCrabStats.R contains basically every statistical test that was done for the paper, including but not limited to: One sample wilcoxon tests for selection ratio, two sample wilcoxon tests for selection ratios, chi-sq for goodness of fit to determine effects of habitat type on selection ratio, ANOVA to determine differences in model selection, and F-test for differences in variance.
 All stats are stored in 8.8CrabsStatsList.RDS.
 This file also constructs the data frames with the stats information within for easy plotting in CrabPaperPlots.R

+E) CrabMetaDataTable.R analyzes the survey metadata taken from the 16-17 metadata file from the Crab Tracking folder, combines the metadata with crab tracking statistics (days at liberty, KUD areas - home range/core area, etc) , and exports it into a CSV file.
+Contains both condensed and non-condensed data.

 4) Mike R Scripts